pyeventsourcing/eventsourcing-cjsontranscoder/README.md

         return MyInt(data)
 ```

-Alternatively for slightly greater transcoding performance, you can define a
-custom transcoding for `MyInt` as a Cython extension type in a Cython module
+Alternatively, you can define a custom transcoding for `MyInt` as a Cython extension
-(`.pyx` file) using the `CTranscoding` extension type.
+type in a Cython module (`.pyx` file) using the `CTranscoding` extension type.

+The prefix `C` is used to distinguish these classes from the `Transcoding` classes
+provided by the core Python eventsourcing library.
+For example.

 ```cython
 from _eventsourcing_cjsontranscoder cimport CTranscoding